How does the body language of an alpha looks like?

 People who go about their lives too submissive for too long can end up with permanently closed body language and terrible posture.

-In the Social Power course, I have a video with my own experience fixing body language and picking the very exercises for you.
+In Power University, I have a video with my own experience fixing body language and picking the very exercises for you.

 #7.
 Keep A Relaxed Body Language